-Edward Ernest Hill (called Ern) was born in South Australia from parents who migrated from Ilminster in Somerset, England.
+Edward Ernest Hill (called Ern) was born in South Australia on Oct 25, 1878.

-Ern moved to the South West and set up a business in Bridgetown in 1897.
-Initially he leased some land in Bridgetown for 2 years near the Terminus Hotel on Steere Street where he built his first store.
+Initially E. Day & Co leased some land in Bridgetown for 2 years near the Terminus Hotel on Steere Street where the first store was build.

 E.Day & Co. also owned Gambia Sawmills which they sold in June 1905 when they purchased the Sunnyhurst property to develop their orchards.

-From what I can work out the family’s grand residence Sunnyhurst was built from 1905 and they moved into the property in 1907.
-Sunnyhurst is located to the east of Bridgetown.
+From what I can work out the family’s grand residence Sunnyhurst was built from late 1905 and they most likely moved into the property in 1907 when they sold their store.
+Sunnyhurst Homestead is located to the east of Bridgetown at 18 Doust Street.
 The homestead and store were constructed from stone by an Italian stonemason.